 Here is the default text:

 Introduction: This is NOT an official ABCA correspondence.
 You are receiving this message because a visitor to the ABCA website viewed your listing in our member directory and wanted to get in touch with you.
 Your email is protected and not accessible to the sender unless you reply.
 Many of these contacts will be legitimate, and some may be from spammers.
 As with anything on the Internet, please use your due diligence in reading the message before responding.
 If you no longer wish to receive emails of this nature from ABCA visitors, please see the instructions at the bottom of this email.

 Footer: If you no longer wish to receive communication from visitors to the ABCA website, please click here to hide your contact information in our directory.
 If your contact information is out of date or you need to change the email address that receives this type of communication, please contact us.

 Setting Up Your Contact Form

-After reading the considerations above, if you would like to use this feature, you can check the box to enable the member-to-member contact form in the Membership section of your Association Settings.
+After reading the considerations above, if you would like to use this feature, you can check the box to enable the member-to-member contact form in the Transactional Emails section of your Association Settings.

 Turning this feature on will remove all email addresses from your member directory and replace them with a link to a contact form.